Slowly examine one of these cars from every angle and the true genius of Walter Dorwin Teague Jr.’s design is apparent

 A Rembrandt of iron and rubber

 The Mercedes-Benz SSK was developed from the S-type chassis and fitted with a 7-liter SS engine.
 About 33 SSKs rolled out of the factory from 1928 to 1932, and about half were competition cars like this one, which was sold with the word “Rennwagen” (racing car) written on the invoice.
-It was built as a long-distance racing car and fitted with the largest fuel tank ever Read More
+It was built as a long-distance racing car and fitted with the largest fuel tank ever seen on Read More

 In 12 short years, Bentley became one of Britain’s most revered marques through its cars’ technical sophistication and enviable record in long-distance racing events, including winning the Le Mans 24-hour race five times.